 How did we get so busy in the first place?

 With all of the new technology and faster, easier ways of communicating, shouldn’t we theoretically be less busy and have more free time?
 Yet we find ourselves with less time and more to do.
-We are spending more and more time doing things we’ve never done before, like posting on social media or texting from our mobile device.
+We are spending more time doing things we’ve never done before, such as posting on social media or texting from our mobile device.
 These activities, while they feel quick in the moment, actually can cause us to feel busier.
 The sense that we are always “on” or always “checking in” can lead to higher levels of stress.

 Why do we keep ourselves so busy in the first place?

 Perhaps a part of us actually believes that being busy is a good thing.
 It allows us to tell other people we’re not idle.
 That we have “a life”.
 We have things to do, we’re important, we’re needed.
 Busy equals success in our minds.
 For many people, this busyness has become a state of being that is a “sickness”.
 Some are even calling it a disease, or rather a dis-ease.
 A state that puts us out ease.
 When we’re out of ease, we becomes stressed.
 And stress can lead to a laundry list of health concerns most people would like to avoid.